 Logan Criminal Defense Lawyer

 The consequences of being criminally convicted are serious.
-Even if this is your first offense and you have an otherwise clean criminal record, you could still be facing thousands of dollars in fines, years in prison, the loss of your driver’s license, supervised probation, and other assorted penalties depending on the nature of the charges against you.
+Even if this is your first offense and you have an otherwise clean criminal record, you might still be facing thousands of dollars in fines, years in prison, the loss of your driver’s license, supervised probation, and other assorted penalties depending on the nature of the charges against you.

 Our Logan Defense Lawyers Can Help You